Photojournalism And Documentary Photography

 Who You Are Determines What And How You Photograph

-What you think about who and what you photograph will determine how you go about making those photos and, ultimately, what they say to the world about you, the maker of those images.
+Don’t underestimate how you feel about what it is you most want to photograph.
+Your feelings will determine your motivations, how you go about making those photos and, ultimately, what they say to the world about you, the maker of those images.